QuentinBultinck/RetroAchievements/Misc/CR/Processing/CR_2025May_NeoMrDo.md

 - Your playtest-request came through, and you fixed some bugs it seems, regarding a mistrigger on [Speedy Showman](https://retroachievements.org/achievement/499145) and the progression achievements not triggering.
 - In your [Ready for Review Thread](https://discord.com/channels/310192285306454017/1342590608006582325), there seemed to be some problems with missing deltas, bracketed text inside descriptions.

-## ∘───── 🧪 Testing & Debugging Results ─────∘  // TODO
+## ∘───── 🧪 Testing & Debugging Results ─────∘

-/// Mentioned bugs, testing methods, hardcore/softcore checks, peer testing, issues encountered during development, and any achievement concepts that could not be implemented.
+### ❓ Testing Questions
+- Can you recall how exactly you fixed the problems found in the [#playtest-request](https://discord.com/channels/310192285306454017/1339642437164863498)?
+- Were there any other problems you encountered during development?
+How did you fix them?
+- Were there any achievements you were unable to design?
+- How did your own testing process look like?

 # ✦═══════✦ 🕹️ Achievement Set Design ✦═══════✦ // TODO
 /// Grouped to cover all visible/user-facing parts.